 Body Contouring After Weight Loss

-It is very common for people to feel frustrated with loose, sagging skin that does not “bounce back” after pregnancy or shedding a significant amount of weight.
-Getting plastic surgery after weight loss at St. Louis Cosmetic Surgery is an excellent solution for men and women who want to recontour areas of excess skin and fat on the arms, legs, face, abdomen, or breasts.
+Whether you’ve slimmed down via bariatric surgery or the “old-fashioned” method of diet and exercise, dropping a significant amount of weight can be an incredibly satisfying experience, and you should be proud of yourself after such an accomplishment.
+On the other hand, a significant weight loss can also leave you with a frustrating amount of loose, hanging skin.
+Undergoing plastic surgery after weight loss at St. Louis Cosmetic Surgery is an excellent solution for men and women who want to recontour areas of excess skin and fat on their arms, legs, face, abdomen, or breasts.

 Your Body Contouring Options